 At the roots of most chronic physical, mental, and emotional illnesses is a basic wound: a lurking spiritual malady.

-The basic philosophy that accompanies most spiritual healing traditions is that when we are disconnected from the Divine, we are severed from true wellbeing.
+The basic philosophy that accompanies most spiritual healing traditions is that when we are disconnected from the Divine, we are severed from true well-being.ย

 Since the Divine is the source of our energy (our life force), when we are alienated from it, we experience numerous illnesses that manifest in endless forms.
-And the purpose of these illnesses is to help us reconnect with our Divine inner Center – to point the way back to Wholeness.

 This is where spiritual healing comes into the picture:

-It’s a path of healing; of reuniting us with our true Spiritual Nature.
+It’s a path of healing; of reuniting us with our true Spiritual Nature.ย

 Table of contents